-There are some simple steps that can be taken to limit the interaction with our phones and other digital things we own.
-These changes can help us achieve a nice balance between our digital and analog worlds.
-By making these changes, we can still take advantage of the great things the digital world brings, but not be controlled by it.
+There are some simple steps that can be taken to limit the interaction with our phones and other digital devices we own.
+These changes can help us achieve a healthy tech-life balance and overall improve our wellbeing.
+By making these changes, we can still take advantage of the great things technology brings, but not be controlled by it.